The Best Portable Fish Finder

 Although this is a relatively small and affordable unit, the specs are pretty solid.

-Depending on the model. the PiranhaMAX 4 features either down-imaging or dual-beam sonar.
-The transducers accurately reads bottom contours to depths of 600 feet, which is far deeper than most of the other portable fish finders on the market.
+Depending on the model. the PiranhaMAX 4 features either down-imaging or dual-beam sonar sensor.
+The transducers accurately reads bottom contours at a water depth of 600 feet, which is far more than most of the other portable fish finders on the market.

-Display-wise, the PiranhaMAX 4 boasts an impressive 256-color display screen that measures 4,3 inches from corner to corner, a 20% size bump over prior models.
+Display-wise, the PiranhaMAX 4 boasts an impressive 256-color display screen that measures 4,3 inches from corner to corner, a 20% size bump over prior models, making fish location that much easier.

 A simple push-button interface makes it easy to use this unit while you are fishing, and the included dual-beam sonar ensures that you’ll see every nook, cranny and nuance lurking below your boat.
 The PiranhaMAX 4 also includes fish ID functionality and sounds an alarm when fish are spotted crossing the beam.